St Mary Magdalene Development Project

 PDT are working in partnership with St Mary Magdalene Church, on an innovative project to create a hub of new community, arts and heritage activity within the church.
 We believe our project will be an exemplar of how a church can become relevant again, particularly in a deprived, urban community.

-3 years upon the completion of captial works
+3 years upon the completion of capital works

 Charity information: Paddington Development Trust